Kochen-Specker Contextuality: Advanced topics and methods

 For simulating contextuality, one still has to extend the scheme a bit, as different measurements in each time step are possible.
 This, however, can easily be done by combining the sequence of measurement choices $\overleftrightarrow{\mathcal{Q}}$ and the sequence of results $\overleftrightarrow{\mathcal{A}}$ to a single variable, $\overleftrightarrow{\mathcal{X}} = (\overleftrightarrow{\mathcal{Q}}, \overleftrightarrow{\mathcal{A}}).$ The corresponding $\varepsilon$-machine is then called the $\varepsilon$-transducer \cite{Barnett:2015JSP}.

-The simulation of the Peres Mermin square with $\varepsilon$-transducers was considered by \citet{Cabello:2018PRLEPSILON}.
-There, it turns out that the causal states are effectively the 24 eigenstates occurring in the observables of the square.
+The simulation of the PM square with $\varepsilon$-transducers was considered by \citet{Cabello:2018PRLEPSILON}, who found that the causal states are effectively the 24 eigenstates occurring in the observables of the square.
 They occur with equal probability, so the required memory is $H= \log(24) \approx 4.585$ bits.
 For the Yu and Oh scenario, the causal states are more difficult to identify, but at least $H \approx 5.740$ bits are required for a simulation.
-It is interesting although the Yu-Oh scenario is more difficult to simulate, the scenario has a smaller degree of contextuality according to several contextuality measures \cite{Kleinmann:2012PRL, Abramsky:2011NJP,Grudka:2014PRL}.
+Although the Yu-Oh scenario is more difficult to simulate, the scenario has a smaller degree of contextuality according to several contextuality measures \cite{Kleinmann:2012PRL, Abramsky:2011NJP,Grudka:2014PRL}.